-South Australia Overview
+South Australia On a Budget

 Nestled between Western Australia and Queensland, this state is home to 1.6 million people.
 Even with that many people, however, it's still less than 10 percent of the entire country's population.
 With less tourists, infamous wine, delectable produce and an untouched environment, Southern Australia is the perfect spot to kickback in the outback.

 SightsSouth Australia is full of wildlife, vineyards and some of the most stunning scenery in the world.
 To catch a glimpse of some of the animals that call Australia home, visit Kangaroo Island.
 This internationally renowned island is home to bandicoots, wallabies, possums, and koalas.
 On Baird Bay or Eyre Peninsula you'll find sea lions, and Port Lincoln is home to the Great White Shark.
 And if you're more into the stationary scenery, take a breathtaking trip to world-heritage sites Naracoorte Caves or Wilpena Pound.